GrzegorzKozub/toys/README.md

 ## Next build

-- Fractal Era 2, Lian Li A3-mATX, NCase M2
+- Fractal Era 2 or ~Terra?~ (runs hot, throttles), Lian Li A3-mATX, NCase M2, Asus X870 ITX, Asus B650E-I
+- NR200 with PA140 at 750 rpm and rear exhaust or Ncase M2 with PA120 Mini at 1050 rpm and rear intake

 ## Player